Albert and Shirley Small Special Collections Library

 - Experience using digital forensic software and hardware including FRED forensic workstation, Forensic Toolkit and Imager, Tableau Imager, Norton Ghost.

-- Experience with designing and implementing metadata schemas and bibliographic standards including TEI, EAD, METS, MODS, MIX, PREMIS, MARC, Dublin Core, VRA Core.
+- Experience with designing and implementing metadata schemas and bibliographic standards including, MARC, METS, MODS, MIX, PREMIS, TEI, EAD, Dublin Core, VRA Core.

 - Skilled in the use of design and editing software including Adobe PhotoShop, Acrobat, and InDesign, MacroMedia DreamWeaver, and the Corel Design suite.